-We are pleased to announce the International Workshop on Health Recommender Systems co-located with the 11th ACM Conference on Recommender Systems, 27th-31st August 2017, Como (Italy).
-Submission deadline June, 22nd 2017.
+We are pleased to announce the International Workshop on Health Recommender Systems co-located with the 12th ACM Conference on Recommender Systems, 06th October 2018, Vancouver (Canada).

-Health is at the center of our everyday lives.
-During the 1st Health Recommender Systems workshop we elaborated a great variety of fields in which recommender systems can improve our awareness, understanding and behavior regarding our own health.
-At the same time these application areas bring new challenges into the recommender community.
-Recommendations that influence the health status of a patient, need to be either liable or accompanied by domain experts.
-To make the recommender liable, complex domain specific user models need to be created, which on the other hand creates privacy issues.
-While trust into a recommendation needs to be explicitly earned by transparency, explanations and empowerment, other systems might want to persuade users into beneficial actions that would not be willingly chosen otherwise.
+Information systems are becoming more and more intertwined with systems and approaches developed with the purpose of keeping us healthy and increasing our general wellbeing.
+In the two previous workshops on Health Recommender Systems~(HRS), we elaborated a great variety of fields in which recommender systems can improve our awareness, understanding and behavior regarding our own, and the general public's health.
+At the same time, these application areas bring new challenges into the recommender community.
+Recommendations that influence the health status of a patient need to be liable, today, they often involve a human in the loop to make sure the recommendations are sound.
+To make the recommender liable, complex domain-specific user models need to be created, which creates privacy issues.
+While trust in a recommendation needs to be explicitly earned by e.g. transparency, explanations and empowerment, other systems might want to persuade users into beneficial actions that would not be willingly chosen otherwise.
 The variety of those challenges also results from the number and diversity of stakeholders involved in health systems.
-Taking the patient perspective, simple interaction and safety against harmful recommendations might be the prior concern.
+Taking the patient's perspective, simple interaction and safety against harmful recommendations might be the prioritized concern.
 For clinicians and experts, on the other hand, what matters is precise and accurate content.
-Finally, health care providers, insurance companies, and clinics are interested in success rates, study results, and financial benefits of the new systems.
-In this workshop, we want to go deeper into the discussions started last year and establish a roadmap of possible research topics in Health Recommender Systems.
+Finally, health care providers, insurance providers, and clinics are interested in other aspects, e.g. success rates, study results, and financial benefits of the new systems.
+This workshop goes deeper into the discussions started at the two prior workshops and works towards further development of the research topics in Health Recommender Systems.

-Our aim is to enhance the results of the first workshop in the following areas:
+Our aim is to enhance the results of the first two workshops in the following areas:

 We invite submissions that may include the following topics, but are not limited to: